 A woman’s top concern on having sex for the first time is not her own orgasm but that a man should care about her as a person.
 Young women may vaguely hope that a partner can magic one up for them.
 But this is just because of the fiction spread by men in the hope of encouraging women to engage in intercourse.
 Less responsive individuals may enjoy using their bodies to give pleasure.
 Women focus on sensual pleasures rather than genital stimulation techniques and they hope a lover will engage in the more romantic (emotional and companionable) aspects of relationships.

 If you ask a woman for explicit details about her sex life, she is embarrassed, defensive and even angry.
 She thinks you have no right to ask her such personal questions.
 This contrasts with men’s behaviour.
 Some men very willingly and proudly supply accounts of the orgasms they believe their partners have as a result of the stimulation men provide.
+Our society’s willingness to allow women to promote their sexuality, without ever being expected to justify their claimed experiences in explicit detail leads to much of the ignorance about female sexuality that we have today.

 “He’s just using me for sex,” we whine self-righteously.
 And what are we using him for?
 A wedding ring?
 His sperm?
 (Valerie Harris 2012)